fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_internetservicecustom.html.markdown

 The `dst` block supports:

 * `name` - Select the destination address or address group object from available options.

+The `dst6` block supports:

+* `name` - Select the destination address6 or address group object from available options.

 ## Attribute Reference